Is NTLMR Making Legal Threats Against You?

 • Consider sending a cease and desist letter to the debt collector, requesting that all further communication be in writing.

-• Report the debt collector to the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and their state’s attorney general.
+• Report the debt collector to the (CFPB), the Federal Trade Commission (FTC), and their state’s attorney general.

 4. Can debt collectors sue consumers for unpaid debts?